huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

-## Task Description

-this place describes the task.
-Contribute by adding a nice description!

-## Most used dataset for the task

-Write about the data used to train a reinforcement learning model.
-As reinforcement learning model create its own data, explain about that.

-## Most used model for the task

-Contribute by giving example of the model that is used for this task.

-## Metrics that are used to evaluate the task

-Explain different evaluation techniques which are used to find the underlying weakness of reinforcement learning models.

-## Libraries used for the task

-Write about different libraries which can be used to implement reinforcement learning algorithms.
-Explain different features of that library that makes it useful.

 ## Use cases

 In this part, we will see where we can use these algorithms and how it is helping people in numerous ways.